matthewyeo1/ip/README.md

 ## Setup Instructions

-1. Download the ACE JAR file to your local machine.
+1. Download the ACE JAR file to your local machine
-2. Open a command prompt or terminal in the directory where the JAR file is located.
+2. Open a command prompt or terminal in the directory where the JAR file is located
 3. Run the application using the following command:
 ```
 java -jar Ace.jar